Mather classes of Schubert varieties via small resolutions: Kazhdan-Lusztig classes of Schubert varieties

 The positivity of the constant $\gamma_{\underline{\alpha},\underline{\beta}}$ can be addressed as follows. \begin{proposition} Let $V$ be a $2n$-dimensional vector space.
 Let $\mathbb{S}(\underline{\alpha})$ be a Schubert variety in Lagrangian Grassmannian $LG(n,V)$.
 In the Schubert expansion of the KL class

 the coefficient $\gamma_{\underline{\alpha},\underline{\beta}}$ is positive. \end{proposition} \begin{proof} The proof of the statement is straightforward by the reasoning in \cite[Proposition 10.3]{MS}.
 That is, the Kazhdan-Lusztig polynomials associated to $\underline{\alpha}, \underline{\beta}$ with $\underline{\alpha}\geq \underline{\beta}$ are nonnegative and its constant term equals $1$.
-Hence we have the proposition by the equation \eqref{eq:KLspan} and the fact that CSM classes of Schubert cells in a homogeneous space $G/P$ are nonnegative \cite{H,AMSS} for a (complex) simple Lie group $G$ (in particular for $GL(n), Sp(n), SO(2n+1)$ and $SO(2n)$) and any parabolic subgroup $P\subset G$. \end{proof} This proposition is independently proved by Aluffi, Mihalcea, Schuermann and Su \cite{AMSS} according to a private communication with one of the authors, Mihalcea.
+Hence we have the proposition by the equation \eqref{eq:KLspan} and the fact that CSM classes of Schubert cells in a homogeneous space $G/P$ are nonnegative \cite{H,AMSS} for a (complex) simple Lie group $G$ (in particular for $GL(n), Sp(n), SO(2n+1)$ and $SO(2n)$) and any parabolic subgroup $P\subset G$. \end{proof} \begin{remark} This proposition is independently proved by Aluffi, Mihalcea, Schuermann and Su \cite{AMSS} according to a private communication with one of the authors, Mihalcea.
 This statement will be included in their paper.
+In particular, the proof of Prop. \ref{prop:pos} has shown that $\gamma_{\underline{\alpha},\underline{\beta}}$ is positive regardless of types.
+In other words, the positivity property of $\gamma_{\underline{\alpha},\underline{\beta}}$ works for Schubert varieties in $G/P$ of any classical types.